Common Types of Truck Accidents

 Driving under the influence of alcohol or drugs is illegal and extremely dangerous.
 Oftentimes, drugs and alcohol use cause fatigue.
 Even cough medicines and other seemingly harmless over-the-counter medications can cause drowsiness.

-If you or a loved one were hurt in an accident caused by a fatigued truck driver, the Rhode Island and Massachusetts truck accident attorneys at Bottaro Law want to help you pursue compensation.
+If you or a loved one were hurt in an accident caused by a fatigued truck driver, the Rhode Island and Massachusetts truck accident attorneys at the Bottaro Law Firm, LLC want to help you pursue compensation.
 Contact us today for a free consultation—just call (401) 777-7777 to get started.

 Rhode Island and Massachusetts Truck Accidents Caused by Inadequate Maintenance